-Canon 100D versus Nikon D5300
+Canon 100D vs Nikon D5300

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D5300 are two digital cameras that were announced, respectively, in March 2013 and October 2013.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably larger (15 percent) than the Canon 100D.
 Moreover, the D5300 is markedly heavier (18 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the D5300 are weather-sealed.